Árpád Göncz: Early life (1922–1945)

 After finishing four-grade elementary school, Göncz began his secondary studies at the Werbőczy Secondary Grammar School in 1932.
-There he involved himself in the activity of the Hungarian Scout Association.
-Scouting opened Göncz's eyes to social issues, particularly with regard to the problems of the poor peasantry, as he said in a later interview.
-Göncz joined the Pál Teleki Work Group which was formed in 1936 by Pál Teleki, an influential interwar politician and Prime Minister of Hungary, also Hungary's Chief Scout.
-The work group was an important seminary and forum for the university students.
-The programme emphasized the relevance of the nation, family and community and the good knowledge of Hungarian history and geography.
-In the next years, key figures from the Independent Smallholders' Party, e.g. Endre Bajcsy-Zsilinszky, had joined the work group.
+He involved himself there in the activities of the Hungarian Scout Association.
+Scouting opened Göncz's eyes to social issues, particularly in regard to the problems of the poor peasantry, as he said in a later interview.
+Göncz joined the Pál Teleki Work Group, formed in 1936 by Pál Teleki, an influential interwar politician and Prime Minister of Hungary, also Hungary's Chief Scout.
+The work group was an important seminary and forum for university students.
+The programme emphasized the relevance of the nation, family and community, as well as a good knowledge of Hungarian history and geography.
+Quite soon, key figures from the Independent Smallholders' Party, e.g. Endre Bajcsy-Zsilinszky, joined the work group.
 His political view was also influenced by the népi-nemzeti ("rural-national") ideological movement since the 1930s.
-The group of the so-called "folk writers" (népi írók), including Zsigmond Móricz or János Kodolányi, expressed critique of capitalism and emphasis on peasant society and land reform.
-Göncz also stressed he represented the same political view as liberal political theorist István Bibó.
+The group of the so-called "folk writers" (népi írók), including Zsigmond Móricz or János Kodolányi, expressed a critique of capitalism, and put emphasis on peasant society and land reform.
+Göncz also stressed he represented the same political views as liberal political theorist István Bibó.
 In December 1938, Göncz, in a short essay in Magyar Cserkész ("Hungarian Scout"), welcomed the Hungarians' entry into Komárno in accordance with the First Vienna Award.

 Göncz graduated in law from the Budapest Pázmány Péter University of Arts and Sciences in 1944.
 During his academic years, he was exempted from conscription in the Second World War.
 Meanwhile, Hungary was occupied by Germany on 19 March 1944.
 In December, Göncz was conscripted into the 25th Reserve Mountain Infantry Battalion of the Royal Hungarian Army and ordered to Germany; however, he deserted and joined the resistance movement.
 In late 1944, Göncz found himself in Budapest when the Red Army encircled the Hungarian capital, beginning the Siege of Budapest.
-The resistance Hungarian Front formed to oppose the Nazi regime with several regional branches, including the Freedom Front of Hungarian Students (MDSZ) which established officially on 7 November 1944, during the Arrow Cross Party government.
+The resistance Hungarian Front formed to oppose the Nazi regime with several regional branches, including the Freedom Front of Hungarian Students (MDSZ), officially established on 7 November 1944, during the Arrow Cross Party government.
 Göncz joined the Táncsics Battalion in December 1944, where he took part in partisan actions against the Arrow Cross regime in Budapest.
 After the war he went on to study agricultural science.